-Some people want the comfort of home for their dog, but can’t find a sitter to stay full-time while they’re away.
-So they ask a neighbor, friend, or dog walker to come “check in” on their dog.
-Typical favors asked for include feeding and walking the dog, and spending some time with your dog so they don’t get lonely.
+If you can’t find a full-time sitter, you may wonder about having someone check in on your dog, like a neighbor, a friend, or a dog walker.
+Typical favors include feeding and walking the dog and spending some time with your pet so they don’t get lonely.

-But there are some risks to leaving a dog alone for long periods of time, particularly when your dog is aware that you have left for more than a day’s work.
+But there are some risks to leaving a dog alone for long periods of time, particularly when your dog knows that you’ve left for more than a day’s work.
 There’s a chance for destructive or compulsive behavior.

 “I feel that dogs, like children, need monitoring to some degree,” Ulbrich says.
 “If they get scared or stressed, they can do damage to your house or themselves.”

 When planning a fun trip, don’t forget to make fun plans for your dog, too.
 Leaving your dog at home with a full-time caregiver can reduce their stress and yours.
-And no matter what pet accommodations you opt for, make sure your dog and caregiver are armed with the proper tools for a successful time together.
+And no matter what pet accommodations you opt for, make sure your dog and caregiver have the tools they need a successful time together.